achigo0/Achigo0/README.md

 I'm a passionate developer and IoT enthusiast with a strong background in **electronics, HTML, and PHP**.
 I enjoy turning ideas into real-world systems, blending software, hardware, and creativity.

+**Most of my work cannot be made public due to privacy regulations**

 - 🎓 **Alumnus:** Istanbul University
 - 🌍 **Location:** Istanbul, Turkey